 Kristy is a new hire to SEMCME.
 She comes with a vast background in administration and scheduling.
 She has previously worked within the Beaumont Health organization as well as the Livonia Public Schools.
 Ms. Check received her Bachelors of Communications from Wayne State University.
 She majored in Public Relations as well as she earned an Associate’s Degree in Photography focusing on Sports and Lifestyle photography.
 Ms. Check will be a Program Manager with SEMCME.

 Veronica Haque, BIS

 Veronica Haque joined SEMCME in June 2022 and began her role as an administrative assistant.
-She currently works as a program coordinator, assisting on various SEMCME committees and completing miscellaneous administrative work.
+She currently works as a program manager, assisting on various SEMCME committees and completing miscellaneous administrative work.
 She graduated from Oakland University in Spring 2022 obtaining a Bachelor’s degree in Integrative Studies.
 A majority of her coursework focused on business administration within the healthcare industry.
 She was also a member of Oakland University’s Women’s Golf Team and spent five years at the university pursuing both her athletic and academic abilities.
 She spent previous summers working for an assisted living/memory care center and a homecare nursing agency as an administrative and human resource intern.

 Wendy Jolivet, MBA